ellcrane/will-it-close/README.md

 <!-- ![Census data](images/8_census.png) -->
 <img src="images/8_census.png" width="600"/>

 I thought that economic data about the location in which the restaurant was located would be important, so I went to the census website.
-Their data was very poorly documented and difficult to parse, so I decided I would scrape the data, which was organized by zip code on factfinder.census.gov.
+Their data was very poorly documented and difficult to read, so I decided I would scrape the data from the census factfinder.census.gov, which was organized by zip code.
 Some of the information I collected was average income, average age, percentage living in poverty, and the number of veterans.

 ### Google Maps Nearby Data/API
 <!-- ![Google maps](images/11_google_maps_nearby.png) -->
 <img src="images/11_google_maps_nearby.png" width="600"/>
-I also thought that information on a restaurant’s competitiveness, such as the density in that area, or the average price/star-rating of its neighbors would be relevant.
-I used the Google Maps Places API to get that data, and also engineered features such as restaurant rating minus the average rating of nearby restaurants.
+I also thought that information on a restaurant’s competitiveness, such as the restaurant density in that area, or the average price/star-rating of its neighbors would be relevant.
+I used the Google Maps Places API to get that data, and also engineered features such as relative restaurant rating (restaurant rating minus the average rating of nearby restaurants).

 ## Modeling
 <!-- ![Models used](images/12_modeling.png) -->